ezermoysis1/sma-detection-in-blood-samples/README.md

 #### Data sets

-Original Dataset: The entire dataset used for the scope of this project consists of 126 samples of TBF FoV images.
+The entire consists of 126 samples of TBF FoV images.
 These images will also be referred to in this report as Whole-Slide images (WSI).
 For each sample, 3 to 20 WSIs have been acquired.
 Most samples have 5 or 10 images, with some having up to 20.
 All these images have a size of [2160,2560,3].
 The split of non-SMA and SMA samples is 83 (66%) / 43 (34%).

 ![Project Logo](./images/table_data.png)